Headed to North Carolina’s charming southern city? Be sure to check out these fun things to do in Wilmington NC!

 Ok, so it’s not right on the beach.
 But Wrightsville Beach is a short 15-minute drive from downtown, and if you need an ocean fix, a stroll along the sandy coastline should definitely be on your itinerary.
 It’s a wide and well-maintained stretch of East Coast bliss.
 As you’d expect, it was virtually empty when we there in January, but I’m sure it’s much busier in the summer.
 Regardless, it’s a lovely beach and will satisfy your need for sand and salt air.

-This short list is just a sampling of what Wilmington has to offer; I encourage you to go and explore this underrated city for yourself!
+This short list is just a sampling of all the fun things to do in Wilmington NC.
+I encourage you to go and explore this underrated city for yourself!

 Like it?
 Pin it!